arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 ## Structuring the Application

-In our example application, there are just two gradle modules in the `settings.gradle` file.
+In our example application, there are just two Gradle modules in the `settings.gradle` file.

 ```groovy
 include 'coffeeshop-application'